fabiantoth/streamdb/README.md

 </pre>

+#### What you need to know

+Passing only 1 argument in `addCollection('users')` will scaffold the default settings.

+> See how to change collection settings in [Collection Settings Options](#collection-settings-options).

+### 3. Add Sample Data:

-And finally, let's add some dummy data:
+And finally, let's add some dummy data.
+Comment out the addCollection() code and paste in the rest as shown below:

 ```js
 // run.js